DeadSeaTupperware/Module9-README-Generator/Generated_README/README.md

    ## Description
-   A command-line application designed to quickly reate a professional README for a new project.
+   The goal of this project was to create a dashboard application that displays the weather outlook for multiple cities, utilizing OpenWeatherMapAPI, for the purposes of travel and trip planning.

    ## Installation
-   Clone this repository, through HTTPS or downloading the Zip.
-Install Node.js v20.15.0.
-Initialilze npm through the terminal by running the command 'npm init -y'.
-Install the inquirer package version 8.2.4 through the terminal by running the command 'npm i inquirer@8.2.4'.
+   - Clone this repository, through HTTPS or downloading the Zip.
+   - Alternatively, visit deployed site at https://deadseatupperware.github.io/Homework6-Weather-Dashboard/

    ## Usage
-   Open the application using Visual Studio Code, or similar.
-Run the application with Node.js by implementing the command 'node index.js'.
+   In the search bar on the left side of the page, enter the name of the city you wish to see the forecast for.
+Upon clicking the search button, the current weather, as well as a 5 day forecast for the requested city will be displayed.
+Previously searched cities will be displayed on the left side of the page, and may be clicked to re-display that city's forecast.
+Search history may be cleared upon clicking the Clear History button.

    ## Contributing
    N/A